At a glance

 Assessing the development

-Between 2000 and 2019, the number of jobs in the renewable energy sector has almost tripled.
-There was a large increase until 2011, since then employment in the renewable energy sector has steadily decreased.
-In 2019, the figure was around 299,700 people.
-Biomass now accounts for the largest share.
+Between 2000 and 2021, the number of jobs in the renewable energy sector almost tripled.
+In 2021, the figure was around 344,100 people.
+Biomass and wind power now account for the largest share.

+This trend, however, was subject to fluctuations rather than following a pattern of continuous increase.
 This was caused initially by the slump in domestic production in the most important sub-sector of the solar industry, photovoltaics.
 Most of it migrated to other countries – in particular to China.
 Wind energy maintained a steady upward trend and saw an increase in employment up until 2016.
-In 2017, however, there was a sharp decline in the number of employees, which continues to this day.
-The main drivers for this are significant losses in foreign trade and a dramatic decline in newly installed wind turbines in Germany.
+In 2017, however, there was a sharp decline in the number of employees, which continued until 2019.
+The main drivers for this were significant losses in foreign trade and a dramatic decline in newly installed wind turbines in Germany.
 Accordingly, the net capacity of newly installed onshore wind turbines fell from 4,891 MW in 2017 to 2,273 MW in 2018 and only 886 MW in 2019 (UBA 2020, in German only).
-For 2020, there are signs of a slight recovery in the net addition of new onshore wind turbines (UBA 2021, in German only).
+Employment in this sector slightly recovered in the following years 2020 and 2021.
 The other renewable energy sectors (biomass, hydropower, geothermal energy) showed only minor changes in employment.

 It is not easy to determine how many people are employed in the renewable energy sector from statistics alone.
 For this purpose, sophisticated estimation methods have been developed based on input-output calculations, for example.
 The methods and the current results are described in detail in a study commissioned by the Federal Ministry of Economics and Energy (O'Sullivan et al. 2019, in German only).